 Free Planning Reports and Planning Schemes for Victoria can be obtained at the Department of Environment, Land, Water and Planning website.

 Confused?
 Give us a call and we’ll do our best to help.
 We also recommend that you contact the planning department of your local council to discuss your proposal and any permits that may be required (Town Planning, Asset Protection, etc.).

 If you are building new or extending, almost certainly.
 For interior renovations, very likely yes, particularly if the proposed works involve alterations to the structure of the building or a change of use.

 Further information on Building Permits is available at the Victorian Building Authority (VBA).
 The VBA has also published a useful practice note titled, ‘When Is a Building Permit Required?’
 (PDF).

 When in doubt, it is best to assume that a Building Permit will be required, and to budget accordingly.

 How much do you charge?

 Because every project is unique, and because not everyone requires the same services, we provide quotations on a case-by-case basis.
-As a small practice, we provide a personalised service while keeping our fees competitive through efficient management and relatively low overheads.

 Please feel free to contact us if you would like to discuss your project or pick our brains about anything.
 We’ll help if we can and provide a quotation if you like – all obligation-free.